 All this scratching makes her impatient, it is time which is stolen from her, she says.
-I shewed her that it was her discourses that I had transcribed on my tablets, and I told her that I had done it so as to preserve their memory and to admire forever their grace and eloquence.
+I shewed her that it was her discourses that I had transcribed on my Tablets, and I told her that I had done it so as to preserve their memory and to admire forever their grace and eloquence.
 She replied that it was still at my service, as much as I wished, and that this eloquence fixed in stone was not worth eloquence that was alive.
-When the spring is running, what good does it serve to keep water?
+When the spring is running, what good does it serve to store the water?

 M.03.02.04.05a / M.201

 Impatience begins to overcome her.
 Where will that lead us?
-O gods, preserve me from having to chuse between her and wisdom.
+O Gods, preserve me from having to chuse between her and Wisdom.